 Students who fail to maintain Satisfactory Academic Progress (SAP) may be placed on Financial Aid Suspension and be withdrawn.
 (More information can be found under the Satisfactory Academic Progress Policy in this Catalog.)
-Students may appeal the Financial Aid Suspension withdrawal.
-(Please consult the Appeals Policy in this catalog.)
+Students must submit an application for re-entry following Financial Aid Suspension withdrawal (See Admissions Policy).
 Students who have been suspended and withdrawn for failure to meet Satisfactory Academic Progress (SAP) requirements are ineligible for Title IV aid; however, they may apply for re-entry without financial aid following the payment period in which they were suspended.
 Students who are allowed to re-enter at this point must pay for educational expenses by other means and are still subject to the SAP policy.
 Students may reestablish Title IV eligibility once again by bringing the CGPA and rate of progress to the minimum levels of 2.0 and 66.7%, respectively.